TeskaLabs/asab/docs/how-tos/03_rest_api.md

         python3   103203    user    7u     IPv4  1059624 0t0 TCP *:bbs (LISTEN)
         ```

-        that means there is a running process using the port with ID 103203.
+        This output means there's a running process using the port with ID 103203.

         The first option is simply to stop the process:

         ```
         kill -9 103203
         ```
-        (replace the ID with the corresponding ID from the previous output).
+        (Replace the ID with the corresponding ID from the previous output.)

         The second option is to add these lines into the configuration file: